This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-Train Your Dog Positively" by Victoria Stilwell is like having a conversation with a patient dog whisperer.
+Train Your Dog Positively" by Victoria Stilwell feels like getting advice from a wise, dog-loving friend.

-- May not appeal to those looking for quick fixes or punishment-based methods.
+- Not ideal for those looking for quick fixes over long-term methods.

 2. How to Speak Dog Mastering Canine Communication